 Solana’s network was established in 2019 so a bit later than Ethereum (2014).
 But, when you investigate all important factors (number of high-quality projects, coins to invest, market cap, etc.), Solana is definitely the blockchain that stands out of all ETH alternatives.
 It is not difficult to conclude that Solana offers much lower fees and higher transaction speed when compared to Ethereum.

-As noted above, one of the most important factors of each blockchain is the coins that were built on the blockchain itself.
+As noted above, one of the most important factors of each blockchain is the coins built on it.
 These coins are being used for various purposes on the network; for instance, to increase the liquidity of the Solana-based crypto platforms.

 In this article, we will investigate the most important coins on Solana.
 I believe after reading it, you will have a better picture of where can you invest your money when it comes to Solana’s coins.
 Of course, the native coin of Solana is SOL – one of the most popular coins in the crypto world.
 However, we will be focused on the “less known” coins today.